imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 ```

 what it does is apply the changes introduced by a given commit
-anywhere else in your history to the tip of your current branch. if
+anywhere else in your history to the tip of your current branch. you
+can tell it to apply it somewhere else if you want, but that's what it
-that sounds confusing, or if you've never really thought about git in
+does with no other args. if that sounds confusing, or if you've never
-those terms, go back and read that a couple of times.
+really thought about git in those terms, go back and read that a
+couple of times.

 `cherry-pick` is sort of the basic unit of a `rebase`. the difference
-is with `rebase` you're saying: take this series of commits and
+is with `rebase` you're saying: take this _series_ of commits and
 _replay_ them all, starting at another point in history.

 this is what a rebase looks like: